Case study: ZMZM Society for Voluntary Healthcare

 ZMZM Society has been a trusted name in the Kingdom for two decades, providing integrated sustainable healthcare to people in need.

-In 2016, the ZMZM Society For Voluntary Healthcare faced funding challenges due to stricter regulations on donations and institutional inefficiencies, which reduced healthcare access for beneficiaries.
+In 2016, the ZMZM Society for Voluntary Healthcare faced funding challenges due to stricter regulations on donations and institutional inefficiencies, which reduced healthcare access for beneficiaries.
 Vision 2030's emphasis on enhancing the non-profit sector through reforms and financial sustainability initiatives offered a potential route to stability, prompting ZMZM to adapt to ensure its future sustainability.

 Project objective